Custom eLearning Solutions

 Example:

-Short modules teach staff and volunteers how to communicate a position clearly, cite reputable sources, and avoid language that stigmatizes or misleads.
-Learners compare before‑and‑after examples and learn where to find and store approved language so everyone uses the most current phrasing.
+Improve volunteer activation, message consistency, and voter response with short refreshers staff and volunteers can use in the flow of work.
+They compare before-and-after examples and learn where to find and store approved language so everyone uses the most current phrasing.

 Engaging Scenarios

-Interactive stories that let learners practice decision-making in realistic contexts.
+Interactive stories that let teams practice decision-making in realistic outreach and communications contexts.

 Example:

-A scenario presents a social media rumor that surfaces shortly before a community event.
-Learners decide whether to correct the post immediately, call partners, or address it during the event.
+Improve judgment in the moments that shape volunteer activation, message consistency, and voter response.
+Staff and volunteers decide whether to correct the post immediately, call partners, or address it during the event.
 The exercise shows the consequences for press inquiries, community sentiment, and staff workload, encouraging measured and transparent responses.

 Tests and Assessments